What to expect at your first meeting with a divorce solicitor

 What questions might you ask your divorce solicitor?

-A good divorce meeting or consultation is underpinned by a two-way conversation.
+A positive initial meeting is underpinned by a two-way conversation.
 Not only is it beneficial for you and your divorce solicitor to build a solid rapport, but sharing as much information as possible, from both sides and confidentially, will help the efficacy of the process.

 There are a number of frequently asked questions you may wish to ask your divorce solicitor: